 This was meant to be a place for the kids to explore, and it worked.
 With the strawberries and huckleberries added to the landscape, they've learned to become skillful foragers, too.
 These are experiences they'll always remember.

 We use microclimates of each space to grow different things like ferns, and edible choices like huckleberries, alpine strawberries, rhubarb, and ginger in this shade garden.
 It's fun to use (or even create) different microclimates around the property to allow yourself variety with the plant palette, too.

 A beautiful tree with brilliant red-coral bark on young branches and deeply cut, pale-green leaves with red margins.
 Thrives in dappled shade in warmer regions, or full sun in cooler zones.
 Up to 25' tall and 20' wide.
 Zones 5-8.

-Upright fronds that range in color from dark to light green form a striking vertical clump that makes a bold and textural statement in the shaded garden.
+Upright fronds that range in color from dark to light green form a striking vertical clump.
+This makes a bold and textural statement in the shaded garden.
 Up to 36" tall and wide.
 Zones 5-8.

 Perfect for adding textural interest to shady beds and borders.
 This unique species was brought to Monrovia from Taiwan by plantsman Dan Hinkley.
 It slowly spreads to form a small, dense patch of fine-textured light green foliage.
 Up to 6" tall, 3' wide.
 Zones 7-9.

-He is also the founder of The Backyard Farm Company, an urban gardening company that teaches families how to grow food and flowers at home through personal visits and online classes with professional farmers.
+He is also the founder of The Backyard Farm Company, an urban gardening company.
+Here they teach families to grow food and flowers at home through personal visits and online classes with professional farmers.

-With a depth of experience in high-end residential design in varying climates, Christian continues a lifelong journey to explore, develop, and model environments where high-style, food, and habitat can live seamlessly.
+With a depth of experience in high-end residential design in varying climates, Christian continues a lifelong journey.
+One to explore, develop, and model environments where high-style, food, and habitat can live seamlessly.